SoftwareHeritage/swh-deposit/docs/dev-info.rst

 Production-like environment
 ---------------------------

-Production-like environment needs two configuration files to work properly.
+Production-like environment needs additional section in the configuration file to work properly.

 This is more close to what's actually running in production.